Infouktour3/Fab-Beauty/README.md

     -   #### First Time Visitor Goals

-        1. The website is made to read and understand the business fast and the site show the business services with images and words so the visitors can understand the business at the first glance.
+        1. The website is made to read and understand the business fast and the site shows the business services with images and words so the visitors can understand the business at the first glance.
-        2. It will be able to easily navigate throughout the site to find content through the top bar to help the visitors.
+        2. The User will be able to easily navigate throughout the site to find content through the top bar menu and the visitor can decide which page is more useful for them and if the get lost with some info they can go back to the Home page.
-        3.Visitors want also verify the business through the social media links to see how many followers and comments the business got to determine the trust and the age of the business.
+        3.Visitors want also verify the business through the social media to see how many followers and comments the business got to determine the trust and the age of the business, the three more famous social-media are added with a link that take the user inside the choseen social-media they want most to see.

     -   #### Returning Visitor Goals